Luis Garcia Player Props: Nationals vs. Twins

 Twins Pitching Rankings

-- The 9.9 strikeouts per nine innings compiled by the Twins pitching staff ranks second in MLB.
+- The pitching staff for the Twins has a collective 10 K/9, the second-best in MLB.

-- The Twins have a 3.15 team ERA that ranks fourth across all MLB pitching staffs.
+- The Twins have a 3.48 team ERA that ranks seventh across all league pitching staffs.

-- Twins pitchers combine to allow 23 total home runs at a rate of 1.2 per game (to rank 17th in baseball).
+- Twins pitchers combine to allow 24 total home runs at a clip of 1.1 per game (to rank 17th in baseball).

-- Lopez (1-1) takes the mound for the Twins in his fifth start of the season.
-He has a 1.73 ERA in 26 2/3 innings pitched, with 33 strikeouts.

-- The righty last appeared on Sunday against the New York Yankees, when he threw six innings, allowing two earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.